bramjoosten/knab-engineer-recruitment-test/README.md

 # Crypto Converter
-A coding assignment for Knab bank, built mainly in React.js for the front-end and a bit of php for proxying api requests.
+A coding assignment for Knab bank, built mainly in React.js for the front-end and of php for proxying api requests.

 tested with
 `node v10.16.3`
 `npm 6.9.0`
 `yarn 1.17.3`

-libraries used: axios, redux, redux-saga. gsap
+Tech used: react, redux, redux-saga, gsap, axios.

 ## Available Scripts